PROS at a glance..

 The diagnostic umbrella term PROS for the wide range of overgrowth conditions caused by activating mutations in PIK3CA was designated by a workshop group at the National Institutes of Health (NIH) in 2013.

-The mutation causes a change in one of the four DNA nitrogenous bases (A, T, C, G).
-This is called a missense mutation, basicly a copying error.
-Due to the change a different amino acid is inserted into the protein and in PROS conditions this creates an overactivity, a "gain of function".
+The most common mutation in PROS is called a missense mutation, which is basicly a copying error.
+One of the four DNA nitrogenous bases (A, T, C, G) is changed in one cell.
+This change causes a different amino acid to be inserted into the protein and in PROS conditions this creates an overactivity, a "gain of function".

 The affected tissues can include all or some of the types of tissue found in the body.
 Due to this very wide spectrum of disorders, ranging from an isolated skin lesion to severe overgrowth of the extremities or brain with refractory epilepsy, some may have phenotypical features that clearly falls into one of the entities on the spectrum (entities that were named before the genetic cause was known), for others a clinical delineation can be difficult as features often can be overlapping.
 Some are now receiving a diagnosis of PROS instead of a single entity on the spectrum.
 PROS is then sometimes referred to as PIK3CA Related Overgrowth Syndrome.
 There are both upsides and downsides with receiving only this broader diagnosis.